Preserving Privacy and Security in Federated Learning: Secure Aggregation in Federated Learning

 \subsection{Secure aggregation protocol}

+Our secure aggregation scheme relies on additive homomorphic encryption schemes, that is $\calE_{pk}(m_1 + m_2) = \calE_{pk}(m_1) \cdot \calE_{pk}(m_2)$.
+In this work, we use the Daamgard-Jurik public-key cryptosystem \cite{damgaard2010generalization} which is both IND-CPA secure and additively homomorphic.
+The cryptosystem supports threshold encryption and operates on the set $\mathbb{Z}^*_n$.

-Our secure aggregation scheme relies on the Damgard-Jurik cryptosystem and we assume that the communication channel between each pair of users is secured with end-to-end encryption, such that an external observer cannot eavesdrop the data being transmitted between the users.
+We also assume that the communication channel between each pair of users is secured with end-to-end encryption, such that an external observer cannot eavesdrop the data being transmitted between the users.
 The secure communication channel between any pair of users can be mediated by the server.

 In the one-time setup phase, the secret shares $\{s_u\}_{u\in \calU}$ of the private key $sk$ are distributed among $n$ users in $\calU$ via the threshold encryption scheme.
 The scheme requires a subset $\calU_t \subset \calU$ of at least $t$ users to perform decryption with $sk$.
 This process of key distribution can be done via a trusted dealer or via an MPC protocol.
 After that, each secure aggregation process is divided into 2 phases: (1) Encryption and (2) Decryption.